aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/xfa-forms/_index.md

         "@id": "/net/xfa-forms/"
     },
     "dateModified": "2022-02-04",
     "description": "Aspose.PDF for .NET API lets you work with XFA and XFA Acroform fields in a PDF document.
-The Aspose.PDF.Facades."
+The Aspose.Pdf.Facades."
 }
 </script>